 Fig. 3.
 Ratio of the first eigenvalue to the sum of the eigenvalues with respect to IDF (subword level).
-The less frequent the term is, the higher the ratio is, showing that all contextualized embedding for a rare term are concentrated in the same direction.
+The less frequent the term is, the higher the ratio is, showing that the contextualized embeddings for a rare term are concentrated in the same direction.